-The Golf is, of course, Volkswagen most important model in terms of sales and “the benchmark and icon of compact cars.”
+The Golf is, of course, the most important model for Volkswagen in terms of sales and “the benchmark and icon of compact cars.”
 Given the ever-growing demand for crossovers and SUVs, however, that might change at some point in the future, but, honestly, we can’t see it coming soon – we predict it will remain VW’s bestseller for at least several more years.
 Even if it loses the crown, the Golf will remain a fundamental vehicle for the German company and will contribute significantly to its growth.

 Volkswagen first started talking about the new Golf during last year’s Golf 8 Supplier Summit when it released a vague teaser sketch.
 Another teaser image was published in December 2018 giving us a better preview of the car’s overall profile.
 Earlier this fall, VW confirmed the Golf MK8 will get a wagon version but it won't be available stateside.
 In fact, in the United States, the automaker will only sell the Golf GTI and Golf R but Canada will also receive the base models.